yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 You have been asked by Woodgrove Financial Services to provision a proof of concept deployment that will be used by the Woodgrove team to gain familiarity with a complex Virtual Networking deployment, including all of the components that enable the solution.
 Specifically, the Woodgrove team will be learning about:

--   How to bypass system routing to accomplish custom routing scenarios
+-   How to bypass system routing to accomplish custom routing scenarios.

--   How to capitalize on load balancers to distribute load and ensure service availability
+-   How to capitalize on load balancers to distribute load and ensure service availability.

--   How to implement a partner firewall solution to control traffic flow based on policies
+-   How to implement a partner firewall solution to control traffic flow based on policies.

 The result of this proof of concept will be an environment resembling this diagram: